maureenxu/balance-predictor/README.md

 Use `run_scorer.sh` for scoring a predictions.
 It requires two arguments:
 1) input data (i.e. a new transaction history)
-2) model (optional) If null, the script will pick up ?? for scoring.
+2) model (optional) If null, the script will pick up the activate one for scoring.

 # External Dependencies
+The scipy library requires some external packages to be installed.
+We use the one below for our environments.
 ```bash

 # OpenSUSE